lhtin/You-Dont-Know-JS/scope & closures/ch5.md

 ## Loops + Closure

-The most common canonical example used to illustrate closure involves the humble for-loop.
+The most common canonical example used to illustrate closure involves the __humble__(simple) for-loop.

 ```js
 for (var i=1; i<=5; i++) {